mwangiKibui/aws-sdk-node.js-s3-graphql/index.md

 From above:

-- Create a params object with keys concerning the name of the bucket to which we are uploading the object, the key of the object, the body of the object, and a permission to allow `public-read` of the object.
+- Create params object with keys concerning the name of the bucket to which we are uploading the object, the key of the object, the body of the object, and permission to allow `public-read` of the object.

 - Destructure the `createReadStream` and `filename` from the file.

-- Stream the contents of the file, upon error, we log the error.
+- Stream the contents of the file.
+Upon error, we log the error.

 - Set the streamed content as the body of the object.

-- Set the key of the object using specific timestamp and its file extension.
+- Set the key of the object using a specific timestamp and its file extension.
 The object will be stored in the images folder.

 - Promisify the upload function from s3.